mansam/fossbox/content/Blitzkev-week-4-day-1-monday-june-28th.md

 Author: Blitzkev
 Tags: legacy, foss@rit
 Category: legacy
-Summary: This week will be completely dedicated to further porting MAFH over to the new ...
+Summary: This week will be completely dedicated to further porting MAFH over to the new game engine.
+I spent today further fleshing out the magicmenu and also finding issues with code written previously.
+I foresee a lot of debugging going forward.   ...

 This week will be completely dedicated to further porting MAFH over to the new game engine.
 I spent today further fleshing out the magicmenu and also finding